 Are Oranges Good for Dogs?

-According to Dr. David Dilmore of the Banfield Pet Hospital, oranges, tangerines and clementines are nontoxic to dogs.1 Oranges are OK as dog treats, as these may provide nutrients like vitamin C, potassium and fiber, while being low in sodium.2
+According to Dr. David Dilmore of the Banfield Pet Hospital, oranges, tangerines and clementines are nontoxic to dogs.1 Oranges are suitable as dog treats, as they provide nutrients like vitamin C, potassium and fiber, while being low in sodium.2

 These nutrients may promote better immune system health in dogs, too.
-Vitamin C in particular may play a role in improving dogs’ immune system function and promoting weight loss.3 When dogs eat mandarins, oranges and tangerines, they also get other vital nutrients such as beta-carotene, potassium and folate.4
+Vitamin C in particular may play a role in improving dogs’ immune system function and may benefit collagen production.
+When dogs eat mandarins, oranges and tangerines, they also get other vital nutrients such as fiber, potassium and folate.3

 In a PetMD article, Dr. Stephanie Liff of the Brooklyn Care Veterinary Hospital notes that vitamin C may be useful for dogs who have ingested toxic substances such as onion powder, propylene glycol and other toxins.

-Dr. Christine Keyserling of The Animal Medical Center in New York also adds that while most dogs do not require additional vitamin C supplementation, giving your canine companion just the right amount of orange can be helpful.
-This is because the ability of your dog’s liver to produce vitamin C can decline due to extreme exercises or long periods of stress.5
+Dr. Christine Keyserling of The Animal Medical Center in New York also adds that while most dogs do not require additional vitamin C supplementation, giving your canine companion just the right amount of oranges can be helpful.
+This is because the ability of your dog’s liver to produce vitamin C can decline due to extreme exercises or long periods of stress.4

-Speaking of sugar, it’s vital to feed your dog oranges and other citrus fruits in moderation.
+Oranges contain natural sugars, so feed oranges and other citrus fruits in moderation.
 Liff reiterates, “Oranges can affect blood values in diabetic dogs, more due to the vitamin C than the sugar levels, and would be best avoided in these patients.”
+Lower glycemic vegetables would be a more appropriate treat choice for diabetes dogs.

 Can Dogs Eat Orange Peels?